 “Do you know what paradise is?
 It’s a lie, a fantasy we create about people and places as we’d like them to be.”

-War veteran Joe (Joaquin Phoenix) is haunted by memories of a dark childhood, memories of combat, and the darkness of his current job – tracking down missing girls that are the victims of human sex trafficking.
+War veteran Joe (Joaquin Phoenix) is haunted by memories of a dark childhood, memories of combat, and by his current job – tracking down missing girls that are the victims of human sex trafficking.
 The police get involved when Joe rescues Nina (Ekaterina Samsonov).
 Joe’s mother ends up dead and Joe himself must get to the political core of the situation or face the all-consuming darkness of his own demise.

 Post-Traumatic Stress Disorder